skycoin/docs/_data/dev-docs/guides/p2p_network.md

 if none of the cached seed servers have responded to a query within 60 seconds, providing an automatic fallback option.

-As a manual fallback option, Bitcoin Core also provides several command-line connection options.
+As a manual fallback option, Skycoin also provides several command-line connection options.
 See the `-help` text for details.
 Other Skycoin client software should be programmed to do the same thing.